rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of Tideman's ranking: %.3f" % corr['correlation'])
     Fitness of Tideman's ranking: 0.918

-However, this last ranking rule is again not scalable to outranking digraphs of larger orders (> 100).
-For larger outranking digraphs with several hundred of alternatives, only Kohler's and the Net-Flows ranking heuristics remain computationally efficient.
+Unfortunately, this last ranking rule is again not efficiently scalable to outranking digraphs of larger orders (> 100).
+For such outranking digraphs, with several hundred of alternatives, only Kohler's and the Net-Flows ranking heuristics remain computationally efficient with a complexity of O(*n*^2).

 Links and appendices
 --------------------